How to Study Culture

 Do articulations have to look the way they do?
 Are they necessarily formed the way they are?
 Is there no way they could be different?
 No!
 Is it pure coincidence, then, that they look the way they do?
 Is the connection completely arbitrary?
 Is it done without any interested parties involved?
 No, again!
 Articulations are contingent: not necessary, but neither arbitrary.

 As a consequence of such contingency, there is no general rule of conjunction, no general rule of articulation.
 What comes together, and what not, “cannot be predicted before the fact”.
 17 We can only ask: what are the factors determining why a specific articulation has emerged in the way we find it now?
 Under which circumstances is an articulation being forged?
 Who has an interest in doing so?
-There is always someone who is doing the articulation (speaking, organizing, connecting etc.).
-Thus, you have to ask, who or what has the power to articulate?
-Articulation is a practice done by humans, institutions and organisations with different capacities of agency, under conditions they might not know of, understand or control.
+There is always someone (a political party, an agency, etc.) who is doing the articulation (speaking, organizing, connecting, etc.).
+Consequently, you have to ask, who or what has the power to articulate?
+Articulation is a practice done by humans, institutions and organizations with different capacities of agency, under conditions they might not know of, understand or control.

 Of course, articulations never exist on their own, but are stitched into a web of other articulations, some with more, some with less stability.
-As a result, articulations support each other, keep each other in place: “If you want to move (an articulation), to rearticulate it in another way, you are going to come across all the grooves that have articulated it already”.
-18 Contingent as they may be, articulations “have real effects” 19 when they are part of a wider network of articulations, and cannot be easily undone.
-Thus, a conjuncture is “made up of myriad articulations (…) that make some things possible, others not”; 20 every articulation “empowers possibilities and disempowers others; legitimizes some identities and delegitimizes others; makes some things happen and other things not”.
+As a result, articulations support each other, keep each other in place and cannot be easily undone: “If you want to move [an articulation], to rearticulate it in another way, you are going to come across all the grooves that have articulated it already”.
+18 Contingent as they may be, articulations “have real effects” 19 when they are part of a wider network of articulations.
+Thus, a conjuncture is “made up of myriad articulations […] that make some things possible, others not”.
+20 Every articulation “empowers possibilities and disempowers others; legitimizes some identities and delegitimizes others; makes some things happen and other things not”.
 21 Articulations are productive, they constitute reality.

-Naturally, there is little that Cultural Studies can say about the chemical and physical causes and the biological and medical consequences of climate change and multispecies extinction; technically, it has little to say about the engineering and programming of networked digital communication systems.
-Cultural Studies can, however, contribute to understanding the norms and values, the ideologies and institutions, the principles and frameworks that articulate the relationship of humans to the natural and the technological world.
-At the present moment, Cultural Studies thus asks: “How is the climate crisis represented?
+At the present moment, Cultural Studies thus asks, for example: “How is the climate crisis represented?
 On whose terms is the crisis communicated?
 On what, and from where are the dominant narratives around climate change centered?
 And from which direction are dissenting voices interrupting dominant narratives?”
-27 This way, future Cultural Studies can help “to contextualize the (current climate) crises within a history of colonization, foreign policy, global economic disparities and racialized injustices”.
-28
+This way, Cultural Studies can help “to contextualize the crises within a history of colonization, foreign policy, global economic disparities and racialized injustices”.
+25 This way, Cultural Studies can help finding new articulations within and beyond the present conjuncture.

 1. Stuart Hall, “Cultural Studies: Two Paradigms”, Culture, Media, Society 2 (1980), 57-72, here p.
 60.